How do neurons talk to each other?

 - Antipsychotics: Block dopamine receptors

-- Cholinesterase inhibitors: Alzheimer's treatment
+- Cholinesterase inhibitors: Modulate cholinergic signaling in Alzheimer's disease

 Research Applications